 The most immediate changes are likely in economic policy, where the current investment strategy has provided considerable debate.
 Differences in priorities already have emerged between the pronouncements of one group (represented by Kirilenko, Shcherbitskiy, and others) that has advocated the priority development of heavy industry, and another (represented mainly by Chernenko) that has emphasized the need to increase the availability of consumer goods.
-Whatever the outcome of this debate, a major reallocation of resources almost certainly will be undertaken in the immediate post-Brezhnev era, with agriculture-in the absence of its principal parton-becoming a likely target for cuts.
-Other sectors also will be affected by the political fortunes of their sponsors, however, making the eventual economic beneficiaries laregly uncertain.
+Since Andropov made few public comments on this subject before Brezhnev's death, we have little hard information concerning his stance on these issues.
+Whatever the outcome of this debate, some reallocation of resources almost certainly will be advocated in the immediate post-Brezhnev era, with agriculture - in the absence of its principal parton - becoming a likely target.
+Other sectors also will be affected by the political fortunes of their sponsors, however, making the eventual economic beneficiaries largely uncertain.